 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-This inspection took place on 29 June 2016 and was unannounced.
-The inspection was carried out by two adult social care inspectors, one adult social care inspection manager and an expert by experience.
+The inspection team consisted of two adult social care inspectors, a specialist advisor on the care of people with dementia and an expert-by-experience.
 An expert-by-experience is a person who has personal experience of using or caring for someone who uses this type of care service.

 To view the latest inspection report compiled by the CQC please click here »